Update: New Integrated Reasoning GMAT Pill Launched

 Earlier this year, I wrote a review of the GMAT Pill, which is a comprehensive online GMAT video course developed by former GMAT tutor Zeke Lee.
 Previously, the course had 5 sections covering each of the five question types on the GMAT.
 The company has now launched a 6th video section for the new Integrated Reasoning question type.
 Additionally, they have added a large set of online practice GMAT questions.
 The practice questions run directly through a web browser and don’t require any additional software; amazingly, they’re currently offered for free if you register on the site.
 Overall, these additions add up to a major improvement to the GMATPill.
-The cost of the program is now $297 if you buy through this link, which is a $60 discount off the usual all-inclusive price.
-This price includes the new Integrated Reasoning pill.
+You can get a $40 on the complete program if you buy through this link and use promo code TUTORME40.
+This package includes the new Integrated Reasoning pill.
 (See my affiliate disclosure here.)

 New Integrated Reasoning Pill